-To define the problem, place the cursor in the box for Set Target Cell and then click on cell B2.
-Select the Value of: radio button and enter 0 in the box.
-Place the cursor in the box for By Changing Cells: and click on cell B1.
+B1.
 Together, these actions instruct the Solver function to change the value of x, which is in cell B1, until the cubic equation in cell B2 equals zero.

 Before we actually solve the function, we need to consider whether there are any limitations for an acceptable result.
 For example, we know that x cannot be smaller than 0 because a negative concentration is not possible.
 We also want to ensure that the solution's precision is acceptable.
 Click on the button labeled Options... to open the Solver Options window.
 Checking the option for Assume Non-Negative forces the Solver to maintain a positive value for the contents of cell B1, meeting one of our criteria.
-Setting the precision takes a bit more thought.
-The Solver function uses the precision to decide when to stop its search, doing so when expected value - calculated value $\times 100 \le$ precision (%)

-where expected value is the target cell's desired value (0 in this case), calculated value is the function's current value (cell B1 in this case), and precision is the value we enter in the box for Precision.
-Because our initial guess of x=0 gives a calculated result of 2.5×10^{-13} , accepting the Solver's default precision of 1×10^{-6} stops the search after one cycle.
-To be safe, set the precision to 1×10^{-18} .
+Setting the precision requires a bit more thought.
+The Solver function uses the precision to decide when to stop its search, doing so when where expected value is the target cell's desired value (0 in this case), calculated value is the function's current value (cell B1 in this case), and precision is the value we enter in the box for Precision.
+Because our initial guess of x=0 gives a calculated result of 2.5×10^{-13} , accepting the Solver's default precision of 1×10^{-6} will stop the search after one cycle.
+To be safe, let's set the precision to 1×10^{-18} .
 Click OK and then Solve.
 When the Solver function finds a solution, the results appear in your spreadsheet (see Figure 6.17b).
 Click OK to keep the result, or Cancel to return to the original values.
 Note that the answer here agrees with our earlier result of 7.91×10^{-7} M for the solubility of Pb(IO3)2.